2022 CINCINNATI BLACK PRIDE

 VIZAZI: A SWAHILI WORD

 In celebration of the rich legacy and promising future of Black LGBTQ+ Family in Cincinnati we are hosting our 3rd Annual Vizazi Torch Awards.
-The event is the primary community celebration for Cincinnati Black Pride, and will be held Friday, June 18, 2021 at Esoteric Brewing Company and VIRTUALLY.
+The event is the primary community celebration for Cincinnati Black Pride, and will be held Friday, June 17, 2022 at e19 Lounge Bar & Discothèque.
 This year's awards honor Cincinnatians committed to advancing and improving the quality of life for Black Queer and Trans folks.
-Recipients are nominated in the following three categories:

 Every fire begins with a spark.